algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### Launch procedure

 The user will have to download the full repository containing the files and follow the installation steps which will be described in the README.
 The user will launch the compiled program contained in the repository files, which is executed on the same platform, thanks to the DOSBox emulator.
-We don't plan to create the launcher at the moment, so the user will have to type the different commands to launch the game contained in the README file in DOSBox command line.
+We don't plan to create the launcher at the moment, so the user will have to type the different commands to launch the game contained in the README file in the DOSBox command line.

 ### User interface